irmikimikmik/FigureSkatingStrategyApp/README.md

 - The people who will use this project are:

-**Figure skating coaches** and **figure skaters** all around the world, specifically the ones competing in Challenge Series, Grand Prix competitions or European/World Championships.
+**Senior level figure skating coaches** and **senior level figure skaters** all around the world, specifically the ones competing in Challenge Series, Grand Prix competitions or European/World Championships.

 #### Details of how this application will work: